erde-lang/erde-lang.github.io/src/docs/reference.md

 ```

 The reason the `global` keyword is optional is that the parser cannot know the
-environment the script will be run in.
-While we could provide "hints" to the
+environment the script will be run in, and thus is not able to determine the
-compiler about a scripts environment, this is a lot of overhead that could prove
+difference between assigning a new value to an existing environment variable and
-more obnoxious than helpful.
-In the future, this may be an opt-in feature.
+declaring a new variable.

 ### module

 The `module` keyword acts as an `export` statement.
 All variables with the
 `module` scope will be placed into a table, which is then returned at the end of
 the script.
-Like the `global` keyword, it may only occur at the top level of a
+It may only occur at the top level of a module and may not be used
-module and may not be used in conjunction with `return`.
+in conjunction with `return`.

 ```erde title="foo.lua"
 module function echo(msg) {